-Provisions concerning wages (Article 27 Section A) during fiscal year 2024-2025 shall be opened by either party giving written notice to the other of its intent to bargain such provisions, on or after March 1, 2023 but no later than May 1, 2023.
+Negotiations for Wages (Article 27, Section A.) for Fiscal Year 2027-2028 shall be opened by either party giving written notice to the other of its intent to negotiate on or after March 1, 2026, but no later than May 1, 2026.

-Provisions concerning all other articles and sections shall be opened by either party giving written notice to the other of its intent to bargain such provisions, on or after March 1, 2024 but no later than May 1, 2024.
+Negotiations for a successor Agreement shall be opened by either party giving written notice to the other of its intent to negotiate a successor Agreement on or after March 1, 2027, but no later than May 1, 2027.